Boxercise classes and boxing clubs in schools can be used to improve fitness and behavior, as well as tackle bullying and racism says Rob Bowden

 Boxing in schools hit the headlines in 2007 with its reintroduction to a group of schools in the London borough of Bromley.
 Once again the subject has raised much debate, with the qualities of self discipline and fitness weighed against the image of an inherently violent sport with the potential to cause harm to another student.

-One school that has appeared to get the best of both worlds is Wilmslow High School, Cheshire, which has adopted boxing fitness classes into its extra-curricular programme and, when applicable, its curriculum.
+One school that has appeared to get the best of both worlds is Wilmslow High School, Cheshire, which has adopted boxing fitness classes into its extra-curricular program and, when applicable, its curriculum.
 The classes have run for over four years and have pioneered the way for other boxing-led initiatives in schools.
-The programme is known as ‘JABS’ and is a cooperative venture between the school and Crewe Amateur Boxing Club.
+The program is known as ‘JABS’ and is a cooperative venture between the school and Crewe Amateur Boxing Club.

 JABS is the brainchild of ex-British light-welterweight champion Joey Singleton and the acronym JABS is short for ‘Joey’s Anti-Bulllying Scheme’.
 English teacher Tim Fredericks is an ABAE coach and trains both students at Wilmslow and boxers at Crewe ABC.
 Mr Fredericks has run the club for nearly four years, coinciding with the school gaining sports college status.
 The club runs as a breakfast club before school starts.

-Mr Fredericks explained how the club is run: “Each day students run through a set warm-up, then through a boxing fitness programme of skipping, bag work, sessions on the focus pads – everything but sparring.”
+Mr Fredericks explained how the club is run: “Each day students run through a set warm-up, then through a boxing fitness program of skipping, bag work, sessions on the focus pads – everything but sparring.”

-Many of the principles involved in the JABS programme mirror the ethos of the multitude of well run boxing gyms around the country.
+Many of the principles involved in the JABS program mirror the ethos of the multitude of well run boxing gyms around the country.
 It is these principles that are often missed by critics who tend to concentrate on the more negative aspects of the sport.
 Indeed, if one delves beneath the headlines, the schools in Bromley have done something similar to Wilmslow, with the sport being introduced through the skills and training required rather than any fighting.

 One of the schools in Bromley spoke to the BBC about their reintroduction of boxing, earlier this year.
 The headteacher of Orpington’s Priory School, Nicholas Ware, said: “With all the right safety equipment and close supervision from the Amateur Boxing Association, those who have been through this year’s initial training are now engaged in sparring.”
 He added that only pupils who had opted to take part were involved and that it was certainly not compulsory.